-This series of four articles explores more evidence-based, accessible and comprehensive treatment and mitigation options to treat addiction, prioritizing, and above all, saving lives.
+This series of four articles explores more evidence-based, accessible and comprehensive treatment and mitigation options to treat the OUD Epidemic, prioritizing, and above all, saving lives.
 This second article of the series talks in greater depth about the dire necessity of improving existing treatments.
 Clearly, we need better and more effective treatment, but in the meantime, we need to make what we have, work better.

 After the vastly debilitating HIV/AIDS pandemic that the United States survived through, the current opioid misuse and overdose emergency is the next catastrophic crisis of epidemic proportions.
 Current national trends indicate that more people die of overdoses annually, the majority of which involve opioid drugs, compared to the fatalities in the entirety of the Vietnam War, the Korean War, or any armed conflict since the end of World War II.